acobianiregui/TFG/readme.md

 # 📡 Bachelor's Thesis: Separation of Electromyographic Signals According to Their Muscle of Origin

 This repository contains my Bachelor's Thesis in **Telecommunication Engineering**.
-The original thesis was written in Spanish, so some variable names, comments, notebooks or code sections may still appear in Spanish.
+The original thesis work was developed in Spanish, so some variable names, comments, notebooks or code sections may still appear in Spanish.

 The project studies the **separation of weak electromyographic (EMG) signals mixed with stronger muscular interference**, with applications in active prostheses and reinnervated muscle scenarios such as **VDMT**, **RPNI** and **TMR**.